Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

 This week’s project was to create a piece of the classic board game Cluedo or Clue.
 The purpose was to practice creating objects and arrays and also connect this to the DOM.